fprimex/zdesk/README.md

 response is returned with the expected return code, then instead of getting back all of the HTTP response information, headers and all, the only thing that is returned is the JSON, which will already be deserialized.
-In some cases, only a single string in a particular heading (location) is returned, and so that will be the return value.
+In some cases, only a single string in a particular header (location) is returned, and so that will be the return value.

 Passing `complete_response=True` will cause all response information to be